 To be fair though, Fortnite's character skins are usually way higher than 600 V-Bucks.
 In fact, you can see on the screenshot that Power Chord skin goes for 2,000 V-Bucks, which does make the 'Starter Pack' look much better.
 Furthermore, 1,000 V-Bucks costs 9.99£, so this may just be my inherent cheapness talking.

 Anyway, the Starter Pack coupled with Fortnite: Battle Royale's soaring profits means Epic won't be worrying about finances anytime soon.
-In fact, Fortnite's February revenues have been through the roof, overtaking PUBG in the process and the game just can't stop breaking records .
+In fact, Fortnite's February revenues have been overtaking PUBG in the process and the game just .

 Even though Fortnite: Battle Royale needs no encouragement for playing, the move is bound to rake in some serious dough.
 Of course, the more the merrier, right?